dotnet/runtime/docs/workflow/ci/pipelines-overview.md

     Lookup known strings in issues  : lookup, after testReport, 1d
 ```

-Each pipeline will create its own build of the different runtimes, the tests, and will eventually run the,.
+Each pipeline will create its own build of the different runtimes, the tests, and will eventually run the tests.
 We usually run our tests in a separate environment called Helix.
 This system allows for distribution of the large number of tests across the wide array of platforms supported.
 Once each worker machine processes its own results, these get reported back to `Azure DevOps` and they become available in the tests tab of the build.

 ## Pipelines used in dotnet/runtime